Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

   * The type `example.Base64Decode` defines properties for input and output values for the Base64Decode task.
   * The type `example.DummyJson` type defines properties for input and output values for the DummyJson task.
   * The type `example.Server` defines an endpoint, not a task.
 It extends `configuration.HttpConnection` and has properties to set up an HTTP connection.
 In this example, properties that are not relevant have been disable by setting `hidden="true"`.
 This type isused in the DummyJson class.
+  * The type `example.SetSystemMessage` type defines properties for input values for the Simple API task.

 #### Example: Base64Decode.py